2011/13 Australian Health Survey

 2007 Australian National Children's Nutrition and Physical Activity Survey

-The Department of Health and Ageing, the Department of Agriculture, Fisheries and Forestry, and the Australian Food and Grocery Council (AFGC), each contributed $1 million to fund the 2007 Australian National Children's Nutrition and Physical Activity Survey.
+The Department of Health, the Department of Agriculture, Fisheries and Forestry, and the Australian Food and Grocery Council (AFGC), each contributed $1 million to fund the 2007 Australian National Children's Nutrition and Physical Activity Survey.

 The CSIRO and the University of South Australia were jointly contracted to implement the survey and report on the results.
 A steering group of representatives from the funding agencies was established to oversee the survey’s management.
 In addition, a group of technical and scientific experts provided advice to ensure that the data collection and analysis processes were robust and undertaken independently.